Dr Stella Bolaki

-Stella teaches a variety of modules in American and contemporary literature and contributes to teaching in the School of English at all levels.
+Stella teaches a variety of modules in American and contemporary literature for the School of English and contributes to health and medical humanities teaching for the Kent and Medway Medical School.
 She is also the Director of Kent’s MA in Medical Humanities.
-Her approach to teaching embeds research and working with visual material, including in archives, and has been shaped by outreach and external collaboration.
+Her approach to teaching has been shaped by her interdisciplinary research interests, collaboration and outreach.
 Stella is a Fellow of the Higher Education Academy (FHEA) and has served as external examiner for taught programmes and PhDs in several institutions.

-Stella has supervised PhDs on a wide range of topics including literature and neuroscience; speculative fiction; crafts and making as affective social practices; mental health; addiction; health and illness in postcolonial fiction; and creative/critical writing projects exploring the body and embodied practices.
+Stella has supervised PhDs on a wide range of topics including literature and neuroscience, speculative fiction, crafts and making as affective social practices, mental health across different media, addiction, disability and illness in postcolonial fiction, and creative/critical writing projects exploring the body and embodied practices.
 She was successful in securing a CHASE-funded collaborative doctoral award to co-supervise a project on the culture, politics and lived experience of health in Wellcome Collection’s zines.
-She would be keen to supervise doctoral research relating to any of her research interests.
+She would be keen to supervise doctoral and postdoctoral research relating to any of her research interests and enjoys working as part of cross-disciplinary supervisory teams.
 She would particularly welcome topics informed by the medical/health humanities and disability studies.

 Stella is member of The Collegium for African American Research, The Feminist Studies Association, the Association for Medical Humanities, the Materialities of Care Research Network, the International Health Humanities Network, the Northern Network for Medical Humanities, and SAVAnT, the CHASE doctoral school in American art and visual culture.
-Sitting on the advisory board of the Kent Medical Humanities Network, she works closely with Leads in Medical Humanities within local Kent NHS Trusts.
+As a member of the advisory board of the Kent Medical Humanities Network, she co-organises an annual regional medical humanities conference and works closely with Leads in medical humanities and medical education from Kent NHS Trusts.

-Stella’s administrative experience at Kent has included the roles of Internationalisation Director in the School of English, Deputy Director of PhD studies in the Centre for American Studies, and Chair of the Research Ethics Advisory Group in the Faculty of Humanities.
-She has also served as Academic mentor for the Eastern Arc Mentoring scheme.
+Stella’s administrative experience at Kent has included the roles of Internationalisation Director in the School of English, Deputy Director of PhD studies in the Centre for American Studies, and Chair of the Research Ethics Advisory Group in the Division of Arts and Humanities.
+She has also served as Academic Mentor for the Eastern ARC Mentoring Scheme.